iqraashraf207/File-Integrity-Monitor/README.md

 ## Why SHA-256?

 A file's name and size can stay the same while its contents are silently altered.
-SHA-256 makes this impossible to hide — even a single changed byte produces a completely different 256-bit hash.
+SHA-256 makes this impossible to hide, even a single changed byte produces a completely different 256-bit hash.
 This is why integrity checking is a core technique in:

 - Host-based Intrusion Detection Systems (HIDS)
 - Ransomware detection pipelines